MPLS Innovation Leadership Programme 2021-22

-Innovation Leadership programme designed for new Lecturers/ Associate Professors.
-Core modules delivered by Henley Business School, scheduled for delivery in June 2021, preceded by bookable masterclasses taking place from February to April 2021.
+Innovation Leadership programme designed for new Lecturers/ Associate Professors/Senior Independent Research Fellows (e.g. Royal Society and UKRI funded Fellows).
+Core modules are delivered by a team from Henley Business School, scheduled for delivery in September 2021, and bookable associated masterclasses will be taking place through Michaelmas and Hilary Terms 2021-22.

 Core Modules: Innovation Leadership

 The 5-module core programme provides a blend of online materials, presentations and small group discussion sessions, and aims to give new lecturers, associate professors and senior independent research fellows enhanced skills and confidence in innovation leadership, managing stakeholders and teams, communication and more.
 Please note there will be some small group working in the period between the 2 blocks.

 The optional masterclasses that follow focus on areas such as leading collaboration, responsible research and innovation, applying for translational funding and unpacking public policy, and are delivered by experts from the University of Oxford and partner organisations.